 Do I need to be an experienced angler?
 No, but it helps if you have some casting skills.
 Mark will evaluate your angling skills once on the water and then he will do his best to match your skills with an area and a technique where the fishing is the best for your skill set.
 Some techniques take practice and skilled anglers catch more bass on the Delta.

 Do you guarantee we catch fish?
 No, unfortunately it’s fishing.
 Mark does his homework and will do his best to make sure your day is as productive as possible.
 In short, he cares and wants you to have a good day.

 Does Mark fish during the trip?
-Yes, and no… Mark fishes to see if there’s other things going on and to help you catch more fish.
+Yes, and no… Mark fishes to see if there’s other things going on and to help you with a technique.
 Mark is not trying to catch fish in front of his clients, only working to provide the best experience.

 What happens if I break a rod or lose a lure?
 Things happen and we do not expect you to pay for a broken rod or losing a lure, however, if you drop a rod / reel over board and it’s not recovered, we will expect you to pay the cost of that rod and reel.

 Can we practice for a tournament?
 Mark is a tournament angler, so he may help you with future events.

 Can we catch a Double Digit bass?
 Most likely not, Mark’s strengths lie in catching bass and deciphering the bite.
 He is not a big bait angler or trophy hunter.

 Do you do winter fishing?
 Yes, but not in the Delta, Dec to March.
 Most major tournament organizations avoid the Delta targeting spotted bass lakes like Berryessa, Oroville or Shasta.